As an Indie Author, Once You’re Done with Your Manuscript, and It’s Been Edited and Proofed You’ll Find Yourself Needing Book Formatting.

 What it looks like to you

-If you hire someone to format your book, you did that because you wanted it done right and done by a professional.
-Don’t take chances as reviews can last a lifetime.
+If you hire someone to format your book, you do that because you want it done right and done by a professional.
+Don’t take chances, as reviews can last a lifetime.

 - Fonts to use